Hcappers/GNSS/Lofton.md

 - Get MSFS and the SDK (Need a customer meeting so hopefully they will pay for the key)
 - Create a basic instrument (Research needed and need a key to get the SDK and need to use a windows machine)
 - Import our current work

+### 11/18/2024

+Just purchased a copy of MSFS and downloaded the SDK.
+Looking into more documentation to start pulling data from the simulator and being able to create a sample instrument.